andy-byers/CalicoDB/doc/doc.md

 }
 ```

-### Transactions
+### Checkpoints
-A transaction represents a unit of work in CalicoDB.
-The first transaction is started when the database is opened.
-Otherwise, transaction boundaries are defined by calls to `DB::checkpoint()`.
-All updates that haven't been committed when the database is closed will be reverted, including creation of tables.
-The checkpoint operation affects all tables, at present.
+CalicoDB uses the concept of a checkpoint to provide guarantees about the logical contents of a database.
+Any work that took place before a successful checkpoint will persist, even if the program crashes shortly after.
+It should also be noted that this also applies to creation and removal of tables.
+At this point, checkpoints are global: they affect every table with pending updates.
-Additional work may go toward implementation of per-table checkpoints.
+Further work may go toward implementing per-table checkpoints.

 ```C++
 if (const auto s = table->put("fanny", "persian"); !s.is_ok()) {